 I contacted Buffalo Trace, and they had me over for a tour and for one of their über fancy Craftsman Dinners.

-It’s in an incredibly nice area downtown, and we were able to stroll around after our tour and visit local shops.
+It’s in an incredibly nice area downtown, perfect for strolling and visiting local shops.

 And of course, you get to sample a few spirits, and Buffalo Trace’s version of Irish cream.
 (Faaaabulous!)

-We did the E.H.
-Taylor tour– which included a tour of the archaeological ruins of an old bourbon distillery!
-It was– without question– the most unique distillery tour I’ve been on!
+We did the Old Taylor tour, which included a tour of the archaeological ruins of an old bourbon distillery!
+It was – without question – the most unique distillery tour I’ve been on!

 What about you?
 Have you been on a Kentucky Bourbon Trail Tour?
 What did you think?
 Let me know in the comments!

 Want to see EVEN MORE bourbon?
-Click here to see all of my bourbon recipes!
+Browse all of my bourbon recipes!

 This sounds like an amazing adventure.
 My hubby and I would have a blast.